slamora/brackets-wiki/Brackets-Extensions.md

 ---

 **Deprecated Extensions**
+* [Open Containing Folder](https://github.com/ujjaval/Open-containing-folder): Opens folder containing current file or a file/folder in Sidebar.
+Added keyboard shortcut ```CTRL+ALT+O``` for opening folder containing document opened in editor. _(Brackets Sprint 25 includes an enhanced version of this functionality: when invoked on a file, the file is automatically selected inside its containing folder)._
 * [Hover Preview](https://github.com/gruehle/HoverPreview): Displays a preview when hovering over a color value, gradient, or image filename. _(Merged into Brackets as of Sprint 24)._
 * [JavaScript Code Hints](https://github.com/iwehrman/brackets-js-code-hints): Code hinting (aka autocompletion) for JavaScript files in Brackets. _(Merged into Brackets as of Sprint 21)._
 * [Color Editor](https://github.com/GarthDB/brackets-inline-color-editor): Quick Edit on a hex/rgb/hsl color opens an inline color picker, plus a listing of all colors used in the file. _(Merged into Brackets as of Sprint 17)._